This note explains quartz clock movement removal from the case. The following does not apply to quartz units made in Germany or inserts.

 This is a non-chiming pendulum unit.
 Hardware for installation is included.
 Enjoy the swing of the pendulum without any chiming sound.
 Pendulum and clock hands are sold separately.

 Best sound quality on the market.
 This unit will chime as if it was a big grandfather clock.
 Also has volume control and an automatic night silence option.
-Please scroll down on this page to read all about it. [bulk-discount-shortcode sku="QU40P"]
+Please scroll down on this page to read all about it.
+4 9/16″ x 4 3/4″ x 1 1/8″ [bulk-discount-shortcode sku="QU40P"]

 The pendulum drive is a heavy-duty battery unit that can swing any mechanical clock pendulum.
 Uses only two C cell batteries and is very strong.
-It test ran fine with the largest metal pendulum produced in the modern world with added weight, swung no problem.
+Tested with 2lbs 8oz (1100 grams), 44 inch long metal lyre pendulum with 8 ½ wide bob

-Please select the hands from the next page if you need them, just click Add To Cart and they will show up.
-4x4 Westminster Chime Chime synchronization knob Takes one C cell battery Made by Takane Built in speaker 7/16 Diameter Post Low price chiming unit that does not take up much room.
-The bob is the round disk on...
+This product DOES NOT ALLOW for a pendulum.
+If you are looking for the pendulum version of this product please click here.
+4x4 Westminster Chime Chime synchronization knob Takes one C cell battery Made by Takane Built in speaker 7/16 Diameter Post Low price QU22 Non-Pendulum Chiming Quartz Clock Movement that does not take up much room.
+The bob is...
 View Product

 Non-Pendulum Chiming Seiko Quartz Clock Movement is a quality C cell dual chime movement by Seiko.
 Will play either Westminster or Whittington on the quarter hour.
 Available in a variety of post lengths, with or without a pendulum.